Arduino Alternative: A List of Other Great Options Available

 STM32F3 Discovery

 Do you want a board that allows you to try something different, like diving into an ecosystem?
 Then, it would help if you got the STM32F3.
-It features a 3D magnetic sensor, three-axis gyro, 10 LEDs, accelerometer, etc.
+It features a 3D magnetic sensor, a three-axis gyro, 10 LEDs, an accelerometer, etc.

 The drawback of this Arduino alternative is that it doesn’t have the compatibility you need.
 But the board has software tools that will help.
-Also, the manufacturer has a STM32Cube ecosystem with IDE and an initialization code generator.
+Also, the manufacturer has an STM32Cube ecosystem with IDE and an initialization code generator.

 Specification:256 kB flash storage, 48 kB RAM